- Get your financial house in order before you depart.

 Get required vaccinations

 Some countries require visitors to carry an International Certificate of Vaccination, called a Yellow Card, as proof of inoculations.
-Check Country Specific Information and contact the foreign embassy of the country you’re visiting or transiting through for their requirements.
-If going on a cruise, after you book your cruise the cruise line will let you know if any vaccinations are required.
-For more information, visit U.S. Centers for Disease Control (CDC) and the World Health Organization (WHO).
+Check Country Specific Information and contact the foreign embassy of the country you're visiting or transiting through for their requirements.
+If you're going on a cruise, the cruise line will let you know if any vaccinations are required after you book your trip.

 For more information, visit the Medigap website.

 Know the difference between travel and medical insurance